LTUC/amman-dotnet-401d2/Curriculum/Class26/Resources/Graphs.md

 ### Directed Graphs (Digraph)

-A `Directed Graph` also called a `Digraph` is a graph who has every edge directed.
+A `Directed Graph` also called a `Digraph` is a graph where every edge is directed.

 Unlike an undirected graph, a `Digraph` has direction.
 Each node is directed at another node with a specific requirement of what node should be referenced next.